 How do you show inventory in financial statements?

-Inventory is typically shown as a current asset on a company’s balance sheet.
-The value of the inventory is listed under the “Current Assets” section.
-It is usually one of the first items listed, as it is expected to be converted into cash or used within one year or less.
+Inv. typically appears as a current asset on a company’s balance sheet.
+You can find its value listed under the “Current Assets” section, usually among the first items.
+This placement reflects the expectation that the inventory will be converted into cash or utilized within one year or less.

 Example of a balance sheet: